akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 One way to prevent that would be to [enable stream caching](https://camel.apache.org/manual/latest/stream-caching.html) for the route, but let me show you another way.

-Get a *convert Body to* component from the *Transformation* section of the palette and drop it precisely on the little arrow between the *HTTP4* and the *Log* component.
+Get a *Convert Body To* component from the *Transformation* section of the palette and drop it precisely on the little arrow between the *HTTP4* and the *Log* component.
 Then set the *Type* property of this component to *java.lang.String*.

 ![Convert Body](img/fuse_convert_body.png)